zero804/gitter/docs/messages.md

     - Don't just say "Hello" or introduce yourself and wait for someone to respond, just ask your question
     - Don't ask if anyone is around
     - Don't ask if anyone is familiar with or knows about a specific thing that you are trying to use
- - Don't post across many rooms (cross posting).
+ - Don't post across many rooms (cross-posting).
 Post in the most relevant room and be patient
  - Don't ask people to respond to you in a one to one conversation